Property Disclosure Statement

 What does a property disclosure form include?

-A comprehensive property disclosure form covers structural components (foundation, roof, walls), major systems (plumbing, electrical, HVAC, water heater), water and drainage issues, environmental hazards (lead paint, asbestos, radon, mold), pest infestations, boundary and easement issues, zoning violations, HOA information, renovation and permit history, insurance claims, neighborhood conditions, and any other material facts.
+A thorough property disclosure form covers structural components (foundation, roof, walls), major systems (plumbing, electrical, HVAC, water heater), water and drainage issues, environmental hazards (lead paint, asbestos, radon, mold), pest infestations, boundary and easement issues, zoning violations, HOA information, renovation and permit history, insurance claims, neighborhood conditions, and any other material facts.
 Federal requirements add a separate lead-based paint disclosure for pre-1978 properties.

 Can a buyer sue for non-disclosure?